Free Consultation

 When facing charges for driving on a suspended license in Arizona, it is crucial to explore all possible defense strategies.
 Common defenses include lack of knowledge about the suspension, incomplete or incorrect notification from the Arizona Motor Vehicle Division (MVD), or emergency circumstances that required the individual to drive.
 In some cases, administrative errors or outdated records may also play a role in a wrongful suspension.

-If you have been charged with driving on a suspended or revoked license in Arizona, it is important to act quickly to protect your rights with an experienced defense attorney.
+If you have been charged with driving on a suspended or revoked license in Arizona, it is important to act quickly to protect your rights with an experienced Phoenix criminal defense attorney.
 Feldman & Royle has extensive experience handling traffic-related criminal cases and is committed to defending clients against severe penalties, including fines, extended suspensions, and even potential jail time.

 Our Past Results